-This prospective study shows that the number of circulating monocytes may allow the exclusion of clinical relapse over the following 4 months in patients with IBD on maintenance treatment with anti-TNF drugs.
-White blood cells are routinely checked during clinical visits and have been evaluated as biomarkers in IBD, but data related to monocytes are scarce.
-As far as we know, only two previous studies have showed that UC patients with monocytosis have more severe disease, increased complications, and more healthcare use.
-This association is independent of age, disease duration, and treatment (15-17,19,20).
+This prospective study shows that the number of circulating monocytes may allow excluding clinical relapse over the following 4 months in patients with IBD on maintenance treatment with anti-TNF drugs.

+White blood cells are routinely checked during clinical visits and have been evaluated as biomarkers in IBD, but data are scarce related to monocytes.
+As far as we know, only two previous studies have showed than UC patients with monocytosis have more severe disease, increased complications and healthcare utilization.
+This association is independent of age, disease duration and treatment [15-17, 19-20].

-Monocytosis has been associated with chronic infections such as tuberculosis and endocarditis as well as myeloproliferative and rheumatic disorders and artherosclerosis (21-24).
-Monocytes can help identify tuberculosis infection and disease stages (21).
-Monocyte to high-density lipoprotein cholesterol ratio is associated with in-hospital and long-term death in patients with infectious endocarditis (22).
-Monocytes are important for all stages of atherosclerosis, but the role of each subset in various stages of disease is still unresolved (23-25).
-Patients with rheumatoid arthritis of a short duration have increased total monocytosis and alterations in peripheral blood monocytes, in spite of the fact that there is no evidence of subclinical atherosclerosis (26).
-Therefore, the activation of the innate immune system seems to be associated with critical illness and could explain the role of monocytes in IBD.
+Monocytosis has been associated with chronic infections such tuberculosis and endocarditis as well as myeloproliferative and rheumatic disorders and artherosclerosis [21-24].
+Monocytes can help identifying tuberculosis infection and disease stages [21].
+Monocyte to high-density lipoprotein cholesterol ratio is associated with in-hospital and long-term death in patients with infectious endocarditis [22].
+Monocytes are important for all stages of atherosclerosis, but the role of each subset in various stages of diseases is still unresolved [23-25].
+Patients with rheumatoid arthritis of short duration present increased total monocytosis and alteration in peripheral blood monocyte in spite of the fact that there is no evidence of subclinical atherosclerosis [26].
+Therefore, the activation of the innate immune system seems to be associated with critical illness and it could explain the role of monocytes in IBD.

-Endoscopic indexes could be considered as the gold standard to predict IBD relapse due to their high sensitivity and specificity.
-However, colonoscopy is invasive, expensive and not always a well-tolerated technique (5,6).
+Endoscopic indexes could be considered as the gold standard to predict IBD relapse due to their high sensitivity and specificity, but colonoscopy is invasive, expensive and not always well-tolerated technique [5-6].
 Some biomarkers have been proposed to predict IBD relapse, which are more specific than clinical indexes and better tolerated and cheaper than endoscopic indexes.
 Blood biomarkers are commonly used in clinical practice, mainly CRP.
-Fecal markers such as FC are more specific than blood markers, but are also more expensive and not available in all hospitals.
-In our cohort, monocytes were found to be more effective than CRP and ESR.
-Moreover, the determination of monocytes is cheaper than other biomarkers and is available in less than one day, but with a lower sensitivity and specificity than FC.
-Thus, monocytes can be an alternative in hospitals where FC is not easily available or when patients do not want or forget to provide a stool sample.
+Fecal markers such as FC are more specific than blood markers, but are also more expensive and not available in all the hospitals.
+In our cohort, monocytes were found more effective than CRP and ESR.
+Moreover, the determination of monocytes is cheaper than other biomarkers and is available in less than one day, but with lower sensitivity and specificity than FC.
+For that reason, monocytes can be an alternative in hospitals where FC is not easily available or in case patients doesn't want or forget to provide a stool sample.